 This section describes which statewide tests are included in participation and accountability calculations.
 Not all tests taken by students are included in accountability calculations.
-There are four requirements that must be met for a test to be included in accountability calculations: a) Assigned Tests, b) Participation, c) Valid Score, and d) scores used in Accountability calculations (see Figure 2).
-Information collected by USBE from Local Educational Agencies (LEAs) via Utah eTranscipt and Record Exchange (UTREx; see Appendix B) and through Participation Codes is used to determine whether a test is included in calculating accountability.
+There are four requirements that must be met for a test to be included in accountability calculations: a) assigned summative tests, b) sufficient participation, c) valid scores, and d) scores used in accountability calculations (see Figure 2).
+Information collected by USBE from Local Educational Agencies (LEAs) via Utah eTranscript and Record Exchange (UTREx; see Appendix B) and through Participation Codes is used to determine whether a test is included in accountability calculations.